iterorganization/IMAS-ParaView/docs/source/ci_config.rst

 ================

 GGD-VTK uses `ITER Bamboo <https://ci.iter.org/>`_ for CI.
 This page provides an overview of the CI Plan and deployment projects.
+Some of the jobs in the CI Plan can also be run manually, examples provided below.

 CI Plan
 -------

-The `GGD-VTK CI plan <https://ci.iter.org/browse/VIS-GGDVTK28>`_ consists of 3 types of jobs:
+The `GGD-VTK CI plan <https://ci.iter.org/browse/VIS-GGDVTK>`_ consists of 3 types of jobs:

 Linting
     Run ``black``, ``flake8``, and ``isort`` on the vtkggdtools code base.